emacsmirror/sidecar-locals/readme.rst

    (where every change to the code doesn't require re-trusting, continually growing the ``custom.el`` file).

 Out of Source Configuration
-   Storing personal configuration in ``dir-locals.el`` is not always appropriate for larger projects.

-   Or alternatively having local ``dir-locals.el`` files scattered around the source directory, which can't be easily versioned and can complicate operations such as bisecting or switching branches directories won't be properly removed if they contain files not tracked by the version control.
+   Support for configuration outside the project's root directly.

    Similar to out-of-source builds, this package supports out-of-source locals so your source repository can be kept pristine and your configuration can be stored and versioned separately.

+   This is useful since storing personal configuration in ``dir-locals.el`` may not be appropriate for larger projects.

+   Having local ``dir-locals.el`` files scattered around the source directory can be inconvenient:

+   - These files can't be versioned conveniently.
+   - Operations such as bisecting or switching branches are complicated when directories that would be removed contain files not tracked by a version control system.

 An example of what the directory layout might look like where ``/src/my-project`` and ``/src/other-project/`` are two version controlled repositories: